Configuration Schema Reference

 Memory-mapped I/O regions and devices.

-• size (required) - Device size
+size – size of the range

 Special I/O Devices:

-• htif - Host-Target Interface, specifies the default end-of-test address (tohost)
+htif- Host-Target Interface, specifies the default end-of-test address (tohost)

 Feature Configuration